-Sections 17 and 18 - Commissioner's general duty and functions
+Sections 15 and 16 - Commissioner's general duty and functions

-83. Section 17 establishes that the general duty of the Commissioner is to promote the sustainable development principle, in particular by seeking to safeguard the ability of future generations to meet their needs and encouraging public bodies to take greater account of the long-term impact of their activities.
-For this purpose, the Commissioner must also monitor and assess the meeting of the well-being objectives set by public bodies.
+- 79. Section 15 establishes that the general duty of the Commissioner is to promote the sustainable development principle, in particular to act as a guardian of the ability of future generations to meet their needs and to encourage public bodies to take greater account of the long-term impact of their activities.
+For this purpose, the Commissioner must also monitor and assess the meeting of the well-being objectives set by public bodies. - 80.
+Section 16(1) provides that in carrying out her or his general duty, the Commissioner may provide advice or assistance (excluding financial assistance) to a public body or any other person that she or he believes is

-- 84. Section 18(1) provides that in carrying out her or his general duty, the Commissioner may provide advice or assistance (excluding financial assistance) to a public body or any other person that she or he believes is taking, or is seeking to take, action that may contribute to the well-being goals.
-This includes providing advice to the Welsh Ministers on climate change. - 85.
-The Commissioner may provide advice or assistance to the Auditor General for Wales in respect of the sustainable development principle and public services boards about the preparation of their local well-being plan. - 86.
-The Commissioner may also encourage best practice and promote awareness amongst public bodies as regards meeting their well-being objectives in a manner that is consistent with the sustainable development principle; and encourage public bodies to work with each other and with other persons if this could assist them in meeting their well-being objectives. - 87.
-Section 18(2) allows the Commissioner to undertake research or other study in relation to the sustainable development principle, the extent to which the well-being goals and national indicators are consistent with the sustainable development principle and anything related to these things that impacts upon the economic, social and environmental well-being of Wales or any part of Wales.
+- taking, or is seeking to take, action that may contribute to the well-being goals.
+This includes providing advice on climate change. - 81.
+The Commissioner may provide advice or assistance to the Auditor General for Wales in respect of the sustainable development principle and public services boards about the preparation of their local well-being plan. - 82.
+The Commissioner may also encourage best practice and promote awareness amongst public bodies as regards meeting their well-being objectives in a manner that is consistent with the sustainable development principle; and encourage public bodies to work with each other and with other persons if this could assist them in meeting their well-being objectives. - 83.
+Section 16(2) confers power on the Commissioner to undertake research or other study in relation to the sustainable development principle, the extent to which the well-being goals and national indicators are consistent with the sustainable development principle and anything related to these things that impacts upon the economic, social and environmental well-being of Wales or any part of Wales.

-Sections 19 and 20 - Recommendations made by the Commissioner and duty to follow recommendations
+Sections 17 to 19 - Reviews by the Commissioner, recommendations made and the duty to follow recommendations